sekilab/RoadDamageDetector/README.md

 ********

 # News
+[2024-03-11]: **CRDDC'2022 Detailed Review**: Curious about -- What can we learn from Cross-country collaborations and Winning Strategies?
+Check out our latest article [From global challenges to local solutions: A review of cross-country collaborations and winning strategies in road damage detection](https://doi.org/10.1016/j.aei.2024.102388) providing complete details.
+Use this [link](https://authors.elsevier.com/a/1ijMG5FA1k9d5h) for free access till April 26, 2024!

 [2023-09-29]: **CRDDC'2022 Winners and Proposed Solutions**: Check out the CRDDC article summarizing details of winners and proposed solutions [here](https://www.researchgate.net/publication/367456896_Crowdsensing-based_Road_Damage_Detection_Challenge_CRDDC'2022)!

-[2022-12-18]: **CRDDC'2022 culminated successfully!** New leaderboards available on the website (https://crddc2022.sekilab.global/leaderboard/) can still be utilized to perform more experiments.
+[2022-12-18]: **CRDDC'2022 culminated successfully!** [New leaderboards available on the website](https://crddc2022.sekilab.global/leaderboard/) can still be utilized to perform more experiments.

 [2022-09-29]: **Data Article for RDD2022**: The article for data released through CRDDC'2022 can be accessed [here](https://www.researchgate.net/publication/363668453_RDD2022_A_multi-national_image_dataset_for_automatic_Road_Damage_Detection)!